ramanakshay/eligibility-traces/README.md

 ## About

 Policy gradient methods are a family of algorithms in reinforcement learning that optimize and model the policy directly.
 In this project, I implement incremental learning versions of policy gradient methods which allows an agent to simultaneously learn while interacting with the environment.
-This project (to the best of the author’s knowledge) is the first implementation of eligibility traces applied to deep neural networks in PyTorch.
+This is achieved by using eligibility traces with deep neural networks in PyTorch.

 ## Batch vs. Continual Policy Gradient